 Feature Driven Development(FDD) Method

 Feature Driven Development Method is also known with the name of the FDD framework.
 FDD framework is a client-centric that pays special attention to stakeholder’s engagement.
 Thus, it delivers value to the stakeholders throughout the development process.
-In actual, FDD is a lightweight iterative and incremental software development process.
+In actuality, FDD is a lightweight iterative and incremental software development process.

 FDD best practices